 On the other hand, if you need access to the investment funds within a few years, that needs to be considered.
 Performing a large withdraw while in the middle of a correction or bear market locks in losses.
 As you get closer to the time when you need the money you should likely be making adjustments regardless.
 Common adjustments include shifting the portfolio balance to a more conservative model or holding larger cash reserves.

 3. Look at the bigger picture

 Someone invested in the S&P 500 for the past ten years has seen huge returns.
 Their portfolio is more than 200% higher today than it was at the start of 2009.
 That works out to around 12% annualized returns – way higher than the historical average.

 Even someone who started investing right before the great recession started would be about 95% ahead.

 Keep that in mind when the next market correction happens.

 With a ten-year return so high, a correction of 10% still leaves your portfolio with very good returns over that period.

 Don’t throw in the towel by cashing out.

-Remember that the historical average around 10% includes all the past corrections, recessions, bull markets, crashes – everything that has happened in the past.
+Remember that the historical average of around 10% includes all the past corrections, recessions, bull markets, crashes – everything that has happened in the past.

 Perform Your Fire Drill Before a Market Downturn